fun-projects-library/Face_Recognition/README.md

 ## Project's Background

 1- This project will be created with React tools.
+2- The idea behind project is adapting to the fast-growing Face Recognition technology.

 ----- This part will be updated through the versions ----